vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vch_registry.md

 1. Obtain the CA certificate of the registry instance or instances to use with this VCH.

-   - If you deployed the registry with custom certificates, obtain the certificate from your certificate manager.
-   - If you deployed the registry with auto-generated certificates, log in to the vSphere Integrated Containers Management Portal as `admin` user, click the **admin** drop-down menu and click **Download Root Cert**.
+      1. Log in to the vSphere Integrated Containers Management Portal with a vSphere administrator, Cloud Admin or DevOps admin user account, go to **Administration** > **Configuration**, and click the link to download the **Registry Root Cert**.

-   - You can also obtain the certificate by using SCP to copy the certificate file from `/data/harbor/cert` in the vSphere Integrated Containers appliance VM.<pre>scp root@<i>vic_appliance_address</i>:/data/harbor/cert/ca.crt ./<i>destination_path</i></pre>
+         vSphere administrator accounts for the Platform Service Controller with which vSphere Integrated Containers is registered are automatically granted Cloud Admin access.

 2. Use `vic-machine create` to deploy a VCH, specifying the registry's CA certificate by using the [`--registry-ca`](vch_installer_options.md#registry-ca) option.

     You can configure the VCH to connect to multiple registries by specifying `--registry-ca` multiple times.